js-b2-g11/static-code-analyzer/README.md

 # Static code analyzer
-Integrating data from multiple static tool analysis and generate a report
+Integrating data from multiple static tool analysis and generate a unified report